apache/druid/docs/operations/api-reference.md

 * `/druid/coordinator/v1/loadstatus?full?computeUsingClusterView`

-Returns the number of segments left to load in each tier until segments that should be loaded in the cluster are all available.
+Returns the number of segments not yet loaded for each tier until all segments to load in the cluster are available.
-This includes segment replication counts.
-When computing the number of segments left to load, the number of nodes available in the cluster that are of a service type that can load the segment is considered.
-A segment is considered fully loaded if it is replicated as many times as configured in the corresponding load rule, or if there are as many replicas of the segment in each tier where the segment is configured to be replicated, as there are available nodes in the tier at the current time that are of a service type that is allowed to load the segment.
+The result includes segment replication counts.
+It also factors in the number of available nodes that are of a service type that can load the segment when computing the number of segments remaining to load.
+A segment is considered fully loaded when:
+- Druid had replicated it the number of times configured in the corresponding load rule.
+- Or the number of replicas for the segment in each tier where it configured to be replicated equals the available nodes of a service type that are currently allowed to load the segment in the tier.

 * `/druid/coordinator/v1/loadqueue`